 By keeping these factors in mind, you may ensure that your car promissory note is clear, concise, and legally sound.

 Unpaid car promissory notes: what happens?

 If a buyer defaults on a car promissory note, the seller may have to litigate for the amount due.
 The time and money spent on attorneys, court costs, and maybe even a lawsuit can add up quickly.
+A question that might arise in this context is, can you sell a car with a note?
 The seller may be entitled to repossess the car or place a lien on it to ensure payment, depending on the state's rules in where the sale was made.
 These choices, however, may necessitate more time and money spent on legal processes.

 In the event of a legal dispute, the seller may have to show that the purchaser understood and consented to the terms of the promissory note but yet defaulted on its payment.
 A decision in favour of the seller might result in the buyer paying the whole amount due as well as interest, legal fees, and court expenses.